MichiganTech/LaTeX_MSPhDTemplate/README.md

-LaTeX Template - Michigan Tech MS/PhD
+LaTeX: Michigan Tech MS/PhD Template
 ================

 What is this?